danielclough/color-blindness/README.md

 ## Testing and Remediation

-Since 1875 printed dots of different chromaticity to produce patterns have been used to test color vision.
+Since 1875 patterns of dots with different chromaticity have been used to test color vision.
 The Ishihara color test was developed in 1917 and is now the standard.
 These prints must be properly calibrated for accurate evaluation.

 Designers should follow guidelines, such as the Web Content Accessibility Guidelines (WCAG), in order to ensure that products are accessible to everyone.

-Processing color images to add texture or shift colors can be useful in some cases, but the most common consideration is to ensure that contrast ratios allow for differentiation regardless of color use.

 It is always important that color is not the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.

+Processing color images to add texture or shift colors can be useful in some cases, but the most basic consideration is to ensure that contrast ratios allow for differentiation regardless of color use.

 ## Other Animals

 Some birds, fish, and insects possess sophisticated color visual systems with capabilities beyond humans.
 While it is far from my objective with this video it is interesting to think about.
-While primates have 3 color cells that detect "the visible spectrum", some birds have 4 or 5 color cells with vision into the infrared and ultraviolet ranges.
+While primates have 3 cones that detect "the visible spectrum", some birds have 4 or 5 color cells giving them vision into the infrared and ultraviolet ranges.

 ## References